cyberrumor/ammo/README.md

 # Planned Features
 - Expand to other Bethesda games.
 Fallout4, Oblivion, etc.
-- Don't show downloaded files when they are still being downloaded (check for *.part and exclude if it exists).

 # Dependencies
 - Linux version of Steam, Proton.